karlduino/CO2monitor/docs/instructions.md

 and open it in the Arduino IDE.
 Upload it to your board, and it'll immediately start running.

+While in some cases we were able to upload the software immediately, in other cases **we got repeated error messages and couldn't get the software to upload to the Arduino board**.
+It seems that this was due to a short between the USB port and one of the screws used to mount the Arduino.
+Removing the screws, we were able to upload the software.
+In a couple of cases, there were run-time problems that seemed to be due to shorts with the mounting screws.
+In two cases, we removed the screw near pin D12, and in one case, we removed the screw near D13.

 ### Adjust the LCD contrast